-This is a style of carpet where the fibers are bent into little loops and the yarn tips are not cut, making them visible.
+In this style of carpet, the fibers are bent into little loops and the yarn tips are not cut, making them visible.
 It is very durable and stain-resistant.
 However, it offers limited cushioning and has a low profile.
 Under this style, you can pick between Level Loop or Berber, and Multi-Level Loop.
 Level Loop features a packed short looped fiber while Multi-Level Loop features loops of varying heights to create a texture or pattern.

-Depending on the fiber used, density of the tufts and the twist of the yarn, this carpet has varying durability.
+Depending on the fiber used, the density of the tufts and the twist of the yarn, this carpet has varying durability.
 The yarn tips are also cut so there aren’t any loops.
 They tend to be denser and softer than loop pile.
 You can choose between 5 styles, namely: Plush, Textured, Saxony, Frieze, and Cable.
-Plush style has a smooth and even finish that provides a more formal look.
-Textured style uses low-density fibers of uneven heights and results to hiding dirt with an informal look.
+The plush style has a smooth and even finish that provides a more formal look.
+The textured style uses low-density fibers of uneven heights and results in hiding dirt with an informal look.
 Saxony is the most popular style of carpet.
-It has a smooth and even finish but the fibers are longer and twisted.
+It has a smooth and even finishes, but the fibers are longer and twisted.
 However, they also tend to show footprints.
-Frieze style features long fibers with more twists so it results to informal texture.
+Frieze style features long fibers with more twists so it results in informal texture.
 Unlike Saxony, it hides footprints and other marks easier.
 And lastly, Cable style is made with thicker and longer fibers, giving a cozier feel to the carpet when walked on.

 All carpets, be it Loop or Cut Pile, need proper maintenance in order to keep them clean and maximize their lifespan.
 Prevention is always better than cure so make sure to vacuum loose dirt daily as it becomes harder to remove if kept untidy.
 If your carpets are past the prevention stage, give A One Carpet Cleaning a call and we’ll have your carpets feeling and looking fresh and new.